 Project management solution

 According to a Hubstaff survey, 36% of remote workers believe not knowing what and when their colleagues are working on something, creates a challenge.
-Tools like Teams and Trello are intuitive management tool that compartmentalize tasks and offer real-time communication.
+Tools like Teams and Trello are intuitive management tool that compartmentalize tasks and offer real-time communication and outsourced it support services in NY.
 Asana is another project management tool that has an extensive amount of features and integrations, making it suitable for SMBs looking for an all-in-one solution.

 The same survey also shows that 45% of people think lack of communication is the biggest challenge while working remotely.
 By focusing on bridging the communication gap, Slack has quickly become a leading communication tool for virtual companies.
 It lets you create multiple workplaces, channels, and individual threads, search on a granular level, share files, and integrate Google Drive and other apps.
 Another useful tool for communication is Microsoft Teams.
 People who are deeply involved in Microsoft’s ecosystem will prefer its integration with Office 365.